zarf-dev/zarf/examples/big-bang-umbrella/README.md

 1. :warning: `kubectl delete -n istio-system envoyfilter/misdirected-request` (due to [this bug](https://repo1.dso.mil/platform-one/big-bang/bigbang/-/issues/802))
 1. Use a browser to visit the various services, available at https://*.bigbang.dev:9443
 1. When you're done, run `exit` to leave the VM then `make vm-destroy` to bring everything down

+NOTE: If you are not running in a Vagrant box created with the Vagrantfile in ./examples you will have to run `sysctl -w vm.max_map_count=262144` to get ElasticSearch to start correctly.

 ## Services